UPDATE: Overview of Slovak Political and Legal System and Legal Research

 By Juraj Alexander and Juraj Gyárfáš

-Juraj Gyárfáš is an associate in the Bratislava office of Allen & Overy.
-He graduated as Master in Law from the Law School of the Comenius University in Bratislava, Slovakia, in 2007, obtained his LL.M. degree in Law & Economics in Hamburg, Germany, and Haifa, Israel and obtained his Doctor of Laws from the Law School of the Trnava University in Trnava, Slovakia.
+Juraj Gyárfáš is a partner in the Bratislava office of Dentons.
+He earned Master in Law from the Law School of the Comenius University in Bratislava, Slovakia, in 2007, obtained his LL.M. degree in Law & Economics in Hamburg, Germany, and Haifa, Israel, his Doctor of Laws from the Law School of the Trnava University in Trnava, Slovakia, and his Ph.D. from the Law School of the P.J. Šafárik University in Košice.
 He specializes in litigation, arbitration, competition and regulatory law.
-He publishes on various topics of Slovak and EU law and he teaches EU law at the Law School of the Comenius University in Bratislava.
+He publishes on various topics of Slovak and EU law and he teaches at the Law School of the Comenius University in Bratislava.

 Table of Contents

 - 2. The Slovak Political and Legal System

 - 4.1.
 The President

 - 4.3.
 Other Central Authorities Independent of the Government